ScaryPoppins/shelfie1/README.md

 * The componentDidUpdate lifecycle hook should no longer be used to check for a selected product.
 * The componentDidUpdate lifecycle hook should now be used to clear the inputs if the user navigates from the Edit view to the Add view.

-## Final Step
-Once you have completed all the functionality of your application you are ready to set up your server to server the front end files
-* Run `npm run build`
-* Use express.static to serve the build from your server.

 <b>Congratulations!
-You've completed 30 competencies and built your first full-stack application!</b>
+You've completed 29 competencies and built your first full-stack application!</b>